 Consumer use tax is imposed on every item that is subject to sales tax if the item had been purchased locally.
 If shoes are taxable if purchased locally, then shoes are subject to use tax if purchased online or through a catalog.
 In addition, many states impose tax on transportation charges (like shipping), so the consumer use tax would also apply to those charges.

-What level of compliance is there for consumer use tax?
+What level of compliance exists for consumer use tax?

 This is a critical question and the one that is driving the entire discussion about requiring remote retailers to collect tax in states beyond where they are located.
 Consumer use tax compliance by individuals (you and me) is virtually nonexistent.
-Outside of a few states that have a line on their income tax returns, almost no individual is paying consumer use tax directly to the state on the items they buy from e-tailers or other remote sellers.
+Outside of a few states that have a line on their income tax returns, almost no individual is paying consumer use tax directly to the state on the items they buy from eCommerce sellers or other remote sellers.
 Consumer use tax payments by businesses is much higher but not perfect.
-Because businesses are routinely audited by the state departments of revenue and have outside advisers that help with such tax matters, there is a higher level of compliance from businesses.
+Because businesses are routinely audited by the state departments of revenue and have outside advisers that help with such tax matters, they comply at higher levels.
 However, this is not perfect and the state continue to be aggressive at finding companies that owe use tax.